 Castlerock also has a 9-hole course called the Bann.
 The layout is similar to the main Mussenden course, and the par five 5th is considered to be “one of the most scenic holes in Irish golf” – we can’t disagree.
 The club is is 'twinned' with Niagara Golf Club, considered to be North America's oldest existing golf course (1875).

-In 2017 Martin Hawtree was commissioned to renovate the Mussenden course and phase one of the project commenced in October of that year with updates to bunkers and greens (under the stewardship of SOL Construction) across six holes.
-Phase one is was completed in April 2018 then phase 2 was carried out over the winter of 2019/2020, installing new bunkers, run off areas and mounding around several greens, along with the addition of new tees on another three holes.
+In 2017 Martin Hawtree was commissioned to renovate the Mussenden course.
+Phase one of the project commenced in October of that year with updates to bunkers and greens (under the stewardship of SOL Construction) across six holes.
+Phase one was completed in April 2018 then phase 2 was carried out over the winter of 2019/2020, installing new bunkers, run off areas and mounding around several greens, along with the addition of new tees on another three holes.